apache/nuttx/configs/clicker2-stm32/README.txt

          E: nsh> ifup wpan0
          C: nsh> tcpserver &
          E: nsh> tcpclient <server-ip> &

-         E: nsh> dmesg
+       The nsh> dmesg command can be use at any time on any node to see any debug output that you have selected.

-    7. The NSH Telnet deamon (server) is enabled.
+    9. The NSH Telnet deamon (server) is enabled.
 However, it cannot be started automatically.
 Rather, it must be started AFTER the network has been brought up using the NSH 'telnetd' command.
 You would want to start the Telent daemon only if you want the node to serve Telent